Robust Incentive Stackelberg Mean Field Stochastic Linear-Quadratic Differential Game with Model Uncertainty: Introduction

-Inspired by the discussion above, in this paper we consider a class of linear-quadratic incentive Stackelberg MFGs with one leader and $N$-followers.
+Building on the above discussion, this paper investigates a class of linear-quadratic incentive Stackelberg MFGs with one leader and $N$ followers.
+This framework is strongly motivated by practical applications in economics and game theory.
+For example, in federal tax policy design, the government leverages announced tax rules and citizens’ reported tax filings to identify policies that steer individuals toward socially equitable tax compliance, thereby achieving efficient tax collection \cite{Sanjari25}.
+Similarly, ride-hailing platforms such as Didi and Uber employ dynamic pricing and subsidy schemes to coordinate a large population of drivers, boosting order volumes and strengthening platform influence and reputation \cite{Ratliff19}.
+Furthermore, regulators design carbon taxes or green subsidies to incentivize numerous enterprises: while reducing carbon emissions, these firms also engage in strategic market competition.
 Notably, the model of our system exhibit several distinctive characteristics: (\romannumeral1) As for the leader, state and control average terms of the $N$ followers are not only included in the drift term of the leader's state equation, but also affect its cost functional, which indicating that the $N$ followers' states and strategies directly influence the leader.
 This is motivated by real-world scenarios where all followers may have instantaneous and immediate effects on the leader's state and cost functional.
 Furthermore, the leader's control components' average enters into the drift term and diffusion term of its state equation and cost functional.
 This model setup more accurately addresses the incentive Stackelberg mean field games from the perspective of the leader's incentive designs. (\romannumeral2) As for the $N$ followers, the drift term of each follower's state equation and the cost functional include the leader's corresponding control over him, reflecting the direct impact of the leader on the follower, a dynamic dictated by the structural nature of the incentive system. (\romannumeral3) The external disturbance $v(\cdot)$ is viewed as a model uncertainty synthesized in the drift term of the leader's state dynamics, which represent some external influence from the common environment for decision-making.
 In order to consider the robustness, we utilize $H_\infty$ control theory and take a zero-sum game approach by considering the external disturbance as the system of an adversarial player.
 Different from the $H_2/H_\infty$ control theory based on the nonzero-sum Nash equilibrium condition, a soft-constrained zero-sum Nash equilibrium is considered to avoid dealing with coupled Riccati equations.
 Therefore, the auxiliary limiting problem of the leader $\mathcal{A}_0$ is essentially a zero-sum game.
 Based on duality theory, we give a representation of the limiting cost functional to discuss its properties.
 To obtain uniform concavity of the cost functional, we analyze the disturbance attenuation parameter $\gamma$ and establish their relationships (see Figure \ref{1}).
 Then, we obtain (decentralized) saddle point strategies and ensure the solvabilities of four across-coupled Riccati equations by expanding the dimension.
 For the i-th follower's auxiliary limiting problem, using the variational method, we obtain the decentralized optimal control of the follower $\mathcal{A}_i$ and the {\it consistency condition} (CC) system.
 By the decoupling method, we establish the sufficient criteria for the leader $\mathcal{A}_0$ to achieve its (approximate) incentive goal and obtain the (approximate) incentive strategy set (Theorem \ref{thm4.3}).
 Finally, we give the definition of asymptotic robust incentive strategy, and prove that the corresponding decentralized mean-field strategy satisfies the asymptotic optimality.

 The main contributions of this paper can be summarized as follows.